AI transformation

 Flow: AI must reach reality

 If every model change requires committee approval, AI becomes a slide deck, not a capability.
+If deployment takes months, your experiments are already stale by the time they reach users.

 Enablement: guardrails instead of gates